It's time to start Walking

 The historic city of Ione is nestled in the foothills of Gold Country.
 The walk meanders through town to outlying residential areas along a golf course, to historic Howard Park racetrack oval, passing by cemeteries and historic churches.
 Some gently graded hills, mostly paved, with some dirt and gravel paths.

 Start Point - Frank's Downtown Cafe, 162 N. Maple Ave.

 Manteca is a growing city with many new businesses and residential areas.
 Beautiful murals are placed throughout the town depicting happenings of years past as well as today.
 A hike and bike trail traverses the middle of town to outlying areas.
 A wonderful place to visit or live.

 Easy, mostly paved route through park trails and residential areas.
 Also, many historic landmarks such as the McHenry Mansion & Museum and sites in downtown Modesto.
 There is a slight hill at the beginning and end of the walk.

 Walk dawn to dusk.
-The walk binder is in the storage cabinet, next to the trash bin, left of the entrance.
+Ask an employee for the walk binder that is kept in the back.
 Walk thru residential areas, parks, greenways and along Bear Creek.
 The walk begins at a shopping center.
 Restrooms are at the start and along the way.